Bearded Collie

 Frequently Asked Questions

-Are Bearded Collies easy to train?
+Are Bearded Collies good with children?

 Are Bearded Collies good for first-time owners?